Tittensor First School aims to help all children achieve by:

 - Plan and teach maths lessons using the INSPIRE Maths programme and the schools mixed age long term planning.

-- Provide opportunities for practising skills taught.
+- Provide opportunities for practicing skills taught.

 - Positive use of misconceptions/mistakes within the learning environment.